 - Poor Communication Kills: Sea Tiger is nearly sunk by their own navy because they think the bright pink sub couldn't possibly be one of their own.

-- Running Gag: In exterior shots of the Sea Tiger, the engine is occasionally heard belching.
+- In exterior shots of the Sea Tiger, the engine is almost always heard belching.

 - Tokyo Rose: A propagandist broadcasting on the radio declares that while the Japanese can't figure out why the Americans would paint a submarine pink, they will not hesitate to sink it on sight.

 - Very Loosely Based on a True Story: